A Guide to the Winds of Spain

 The Spanish have many names for the different prevailing winds that blow over the country depending on where your from, here are the names ones.

-Levante A hot south easterly wind which blows over the Canary Islands .
+A hot south easterly wind which blows over the Canary Islands.

-Sirocco A warm wind of the Mediterranean area, or a hot southerly wind in advance of a low pressure area moving from the Sahara or Arabian deserts.
-Called LEVECHE in Spain.
+A warm wind of the Mediterranean area, or a hot southerly wind in advance of a low pressure area moving from the Sahara or Arabian deserts.

-Terral A warm to hot wind that blows over the mainland from North to South, iut picks up heat as it travels overland .
+A warm to hot wind that blows over the mainland from North to South, it picks up heat as it travels overland and can make for some very uncomfortably hot nights during the summer months.